Florent-V/Advent-Of-Code/README.md

 This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) challenges and also some utilities to help you solve the puzzles.

-You could find the solution for each puzzle in his own folder (`aoc_{year}/Day_{day}`), with the input file and the code to solve it.
+You could find my solutions for each puzzle in his own folder (`aoc_{year}/Day_{day}`), with the input file and the code to solve it.

+But you could also use this repository to solve the puzzles by yourself.
+This repository contains some utilities to help you with that.

 ## Prerequisites

-If you wan to use the full potential of this repository you need to respect the following prerequisites:
+If you want to use the full potential of this repository you need to respect the following prerequisites:
 - You need to have Python 3 installed on your machine.
 - You need to install the libraries in the `requirements.txt` file.
 You could do that by running the following command:
 ```bash